quicwg/base-drafts/draft-ietf-quic-transport.md

 cannot be attributed to an existing connection.
 A stateless reset allows a peer to more quickly identify when a connection becomes unusable.

-Packets that are matched to an existing connection, but for which the endpoint cannot remove packet protection, are discarded.
+Packets that are matched to an existing connection are discarded if the packets are inconsistent with the state of that connection -- for example, if they indicate a different protocol version than that of the connection, or if the endpoint cannot remove packet protection.

 Invalid packets without packet protection, such as Initial, Retry, or Version Negotiation, MAY be discarded.
 An endpoint MUST generate a connection error if